blinqas/station/README.md

 - `tags`: Tags to be applied to resources.
 - `groups`: Configure security groups and their settings.
 - `applications`: Configure applications, their settings, and permissions.
-- `data "azurerm_client_config" "current"`: Azure client configuration data.
+- `tfe`: Configure Terraform Cloud

 ### Output Values